-A. Major Revision to Manual's Content
+A. Minor Revision to Manual's Content from 2013

-For 2013 the GHSA Football Officials Manual has been completely re-written.
-The focus of the Manual has been shifted from detailed explanations of specific coverage to be given, by position, in each of several pre-defined situations to more general coverage by the crew as a whole in more flexibly defined situations.
+For 2014 the GHSA Football Officials Manual has kept the new format introduced with the major 2013 revision.
+The focus of the Manual remains shifted away from detailed explanations of specific coverage to be given, by position, in each of several pre-defined situations to more general coverage by the crew as a whole in more flexibly defined situations.
 While the content of this Manual is meant to cover activities of 6-Man crews (for Varsity games) and 4-Man crews (for Sub-Varsity games), the Manual owes much of its approach to that taken in the "2012 Football Officiating Manual For A Crew Of 7" published by the Collegiate Commissioners Association (CCA) .
 No actual content was taken from the CCA manual, but the style adopted here deliberately borrows from the style of the CCA manual.

-The goal of the re-write is to eliminate many specific mandates for coverage by position while retaining standards for coverage that are easy-to-understand and easy-to-follow for the journeyman high school football official.
+The goal of the 2013 re-write was to eliminate many specific mandates for coverage by position while retaining standards for coverage that are easy-to-understand and easy-to-follow for the journeyman high school football official.
 At the same time, the mechanics contained in the GHSA Football Officials Manual are designed to present the task of officiating at the high school level in a more "open-ended" manner so that crews constructed around all sorts of mixtures of talent can be successful.
 More senior crews may wish to extend their mechanics while less senior crews will be better served by sticking with basic principles.
 Either way, crews will be both efficient and effective at managing the games to which they are assigned.

 Officials who call games at both the collegiate and high school levels should find this Manual an easy-to-digest companion to the CCA manual.
-Those who officiate at the high school (or high school and youth) level, only, should benefit from the change in emphasis from a mostly prescriptive style to a more descriptive manner of coverage that this presentation offers.
+Those who officiate at the high school (or high school and youth) level, only, should benefit from the mostly descriptive style of coverage offered here.